Yakokse/PEARL/README.md

 # PERevFlow
-A partial evaluator of reversible unstructured programs
+A partial evaluator for reversible unstructured programs.